UCSBCarpentry/2021-12-14-ucsb-gitbash/_episodes/11-changes.md

 Let's save our changes:

 ~~~
-$ git commit -m "Adding more about `read` command"
+$ git commit -m "Adding more about read"
 ~~~
 {: .language-bash}